 - Two recent passport-sized photos (white background)

-- Proof of accommodation — hotel reservations or an invitation from a host
+- Proof of accommodation, such as hotel reservations or an invitation from a host

 - Round-trip flight itinerary